[ Piano ]

 Wei-Yi Yang’s performances have been featured on NPR, PBS, ARTE (Association Relative à la Télévision Européenne), and ABC (Australian Broadcasting Company), and on recordings by Ovation, Albany Records, Renegade Classics, and the Holland-America Music Society.
 Yang is a frequent guest artist at the festivals of Novi Sad, Serbia; Monterrey, Mexico; Konstanz, Germany; Kotor, Montenegro; La Jolla and Napa, California; and Norfolk, Connecticut.

-A dedicated chamber musician, Wei-Yi Yang has collaborated with many distinguished musicians, including the Pacifica, Cassatt, and Tokyo String Quartets; mezzo-soprano Frederica von Stade; soprano Dawn Upshaw; clarinetists Richard Stoltzman and David Shifrin; violists Roger Tapping and Ettore Causa, and violinist Axel Strauss, among others.
+A dedicated chamber musician, Wei-Yi Yang has collaborated with many distinguished musicians, including the Alexander, Cassatt, Pacifica, and Tokyo String Quartets; mezzo-soprano Frederica von Stade; soprano Dawn Upshaw; clarinetists Richard Stoltzman and David Shifrin; violists Roger Tapping, Ara Gregorian, and Ettore Causa; and violinist Axel Strauss, among many others.
 With cellist Clive Greensmith, he recently performed Mendelssohn’s complete duos for cello and piano on the 1884 Erard Grand piano at the Yale Collection of Musical Instruments.

-Born in Taiwan of Chinese and Japanese heritage, Mr. Yang studied first in the United Kingdom, and then at the Manhattan School of Music with Arkady Aronov.
-Under the guidance of Boris Berman, he earned his D.M.A. from Yale in 2004.
-Yang has also worked with renowned pianists Claude Frank, Peter Frankl, Vera Gornostaeva, Byron Janis, and Murray Perahia.
+Born in Taiwan of Chinese and Japanese heritage, Mr. Yang studied first in the United Kingdom, and then in America with renowned Russian pianists, Arkady Aronov at the Manhattan School of Music and Boris Berman at Yale.
+Mr. Yang has also worked with eminent pianists Claude Frank, Peter Frankl, Vera Gornostaeva, Hans Graf, Byron Janis, and Murray Perahia.
 He is a founding member of the Soyulla Ensemble, who received the prestigious McKnight Fellowship, and recently made its debut at Alice Tully Hall.

-In demand as an educator, Wei-Yi Yang has recently presented master classes and performances in Hong Kong, Taiwan, China, Korea, Serbia, and at Princeton University, Ithaca College, Pennsylvania State University, and the Hartt School.
-He has adjudicated at the Isidor Bajic Piano Memorial Competition and the San Antonio International Piano Competition.
-In 2005 he joined the faculty of the Yale School of Music.
+In demand as a committed teacher, Wei-Yi Yang has presented master classes and performances in Scotland, Ireland, Germany, Hong Kong, Taiwan, China, Korea, Serbia, and Montenegro.
+He has adjudicated at the Isidor Bajic Piano Memorial Competition, the San Antonio International Piano Competition, and the Concert Artists Guild auditions.
+In 2004, he received his doctorate from Yale, where he joined the faculty in 2005, and serves as Associate Professor of Piano, Chair of DMA committee, and a Jonathan Edwards Fellow.